- Download our Moving to Egypt Guide (PDF)

 Volunteers and employees for NGOs make up another substantial part of the expat community.
-Other industries that draw expats are a petroleum export sector and media businesses.
-A large number of writers make Cairo their headquarters, and Egypt also has an emerging IT industry.
+Other industries that draw expats are tourism, finance, healthcare and media positions.

 Finding a job in Egypt

-Expats hired from overseas to work in Egypt enjoy a higher salary, usually paid in a foreign currency such as Euros, British Pounds or US Dollars.
-Expat employees hired from within Egypt are paid in the local currency and earn much less.
+Expats hired from overseas to work in Egypt often enjoy a higher salary paid in a foreign currency, while expat employees hired from within Egypt tend to be paid in the local currency and earn much less.
 Networking is an important part of the Egyptian business culture, which functions largely on the premise of personal contacts and recommendations.

 Work culture in Egypt

-For such a conservative society business in Egypt is conducted in a formal yet friendly and personal manner.
-Punctuality and a formal appearance are important; suits and ties are worn by businessmen and women should dress modestly.
+Business in Egypt is conducted in a formal yet friendly and personal manner.
+Punctuality and a smart appearance are important; suits and ties are worn by business people, and women should dress modestly.

 Expats in Egypt must be respectful of the local Islamic customs.
-Many Egyptian businessmen are not available during Ramadan, and as Friday is the Islamic holy day, the working week runs from Sunday to Thursday.
+Many Egyptian business people are not available during Ramadan, and as Friday is the Islamic holy day, the working week runs from Sunday to Thursday.

-English is widely spoken and understood but a basic knowledge of Arabic will be appreciated.
+English is widely spoken and understood, but a basic knowledge of Arabic will be appreciated.
 People with titles should be addressed using their title and surname.
-Business cards should be printed in English and Arabic and if someone gives their card, treat it with respect.
+Business cards should be printed in both English and Arabic, and if someone offers their card, expats should treat it with respect.

 What do expats say about the work environment in Egypt?